xml/redux-promise/README.md

 ### Example: Integrating with a web API module

 Say you have an API module that sends requests to a server.
 This is a common pattern in Flux apps.
-Assuming your module supports promises, it's really easy to create action creators that wrap around your API:
+Assuming your API module produces promises, it's really easy to make some action creators that wrap around it:

 ```js
 import { WebAPI } from '../utils/WebAPI';